taufik-nurrohman/minify/README.md

 -----

 My choice of naming the functions may irritate a lot of people, but it is part of the standard rules that Mecha has decided to keep them [reversible][article/strict-convert].
-You can always make a list of function aliases in a particular file that you can store in some place, to be included later in your application.
+You can always make [a list of function aliases][tweak/functions] in a particular file that you can store in some place, to be included later in your application.
 That way, you can use only the function aliases that you find more pleasant to type.

 [article/strict-convert]: https://mecha-cms.com/article/strict-convert
+[tweak/functions]: #globally-reusable-functions

 This converter focuses only on white-space removal.
 Other optimizations are considered as a bonus.
 It can’t read your code and only does generic tokenization, like grouping comments and strings into a single token.
 It won’t fix your code,